YinHK-gameDev/unity-learn/input/Input System/Using an Actions Asset and PlayerInput Component.md

-## Using an Actions Asset and PlayerInput Component
+## Using an Actions Asset and Player Input Component

 The highest level of abstraction provided by the Input System is when you use the **Actions Asset** and the **Player Input component** together.